brentp/peddy/docs/index.rst

 + samples with higher levels of HET calls, lower depth, or more variance in b-allele-frequency (ref / (ref + alt )) for het calls.
 + an ancestry prediction based on projection onto the thousand genomes principal components

-Finally, it will create a new file ped files `ceph1463.peddy.ped` that also lists the most useful columns from the `het-check` and `sex-check`.
+Finally, it will create a new file ped file `ceph1463.peddy.ped` that also lists the most useful columns from the `het-check` and `sex-check`.
 Users can **first look at this extended ped file for an overview of likely problems**.